 And it’s no surprise who teaches them: Jess Sims, who worked as a Principal at a school in Harlem, New York!

-This was a limited release and as of now, only nine Peloton cardio dance classes exist.
+This was a limited release and as of now, only about 20 Peloton cardio dance classes exist.
 But if you want to change it up and get some energy out, these cardio dance classes are worth checking out.

 These classes are 20-minutes but you can also find 5-minute warm-ups or cool-downs.